FEC-CLL/FEC/README.md

 ## Wins and Improvements

-FEC was successful in providing a platform for users to comment and collaborate on projects in real-time.
-The application was built quickly and efficiently using a variety of technologies.
+We were successful in building a complete functional front end experience which provides the user with simple and clean interface to interact with different clothing products.

 However, there are some areas that can be improved upon.
-For example, the notification feature could be improved to provide more detailed information about the notification.
-Additionally, the application could be improved to provide more options for users to customize their profile.
+For example, we could have spent a few more days polishing the CSS styling such as the carousel and modal window for related products.
+We also seem to be maxing out out our number of requests for the Heroku API so future enhancements could include refactoring our API requests to be more efficient.